Marsh Farm: Local refurbishment

 Whilst many parts of the estate still look like a typical 1960s development, the estate has £32m of European money available for re-development and plans were created by the local council and other interested parties.
-Councillor Tom Shaw later said that he hoped it would remove the media's memories of Marsh Farm's anti-social past: "The bad reputation - people keep on talking about that [...]
+Councillor Tom Shaw later said that he hoped it would remove the media's memories of Marsh Farm's anti-social past: "The bad reputation – people keep on talking about that [...]
 That was 25 years ago.
 People who live on Marsh Farm, love Marsh Farm;" and Mark Peasey the divisional director added: "[the riots were] a long, long time ago [...]
 We are developing skills for local people and we can leave a legacy behind [with people] continuing to work in the construction industry[.]"

 In the summer of 1999, some regeneration money was used to fund murals on the underpasses around the estate.
 The lead artist, Viv McIntyre, visited schools on the estate and carried out workshops with the pupils, where they provided the images (based on given themes) to create the mural designs.
 A team of artists then worked with the children to transfer the designs from paper to the walls.

 Work was halted until the 2010s, in which tenants were relocated, and old homes were demolished and rebuilt, notably The Purley Centre between 2017 and 2018, which was replaced by houses, a new row of stores, low rise apartments and recreation space.
 Marsh Farm Library was relocated to Lea Manor High School, which received its own refurbishment between 2009 and 2011.
 The three tower blocks received sprinkler systems after concerns were raised during the Grenfell Tower fire and blue cladding is being added around the sides.

 Politics

-Marsh Farm is part of the Northwell ward, which is represented by Cllr Anne Donelon (Labour) and Cllr Yasmin Waheed (Labour).
+Marsh Farm is part of the Northwell ward, which is represented by Cllr Amy Nicholls (Labour), Cllr Rob Roche (Labour) and Cllr Babatunde Ajisola (Labour).

 The ward forms part of the parliamentary constituency of Luton North and the MP is Sarah Owen (Labour).